Dezen-freedom-block-by-block/smartdrive/README.md

 python3 -m smartdrive.validator.validator --key-name <your-commune-key-name> --port <8001>
 ````

 3. In order for the validators to connect to each other, it is necessary to open a TCP port.
-Since there is no way to know via Commune which TCP port a validator is using, the system currently uses the port specified in the --port parameter plus 1.
+Since there is no way to know via any metadata associated with each Commune module which TCP port a validator is using, the system currently uses the port specified in the --port parameter plus 1.
+For example, if a user's --port parameter is set to 8001, they should open TCP port 8002.

 Other useful parameters:
 - --database-path: Path to the database.